bor0/gidti/manuscript/chapter5.md

 our_proof (S k) (S j) a_lt_b = let IH = (our_proof k j (fromLteSucc a_lt_b)) in rewrite IH in Refl
 ```

-Or, a more simplified version:
+or a more simplified version:

 ```
 total